 Residents Maintain Autonomy

-This indicates the percent of residents who required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a patient's health.
+This is the percentage of residents that required additional assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living may indicate deterioration of a resident's health.

 Ability to Keep Residents Mobile

-This is the number of times residents are hospitalized per 1,000 days of care.
-There is a correlation between keeping patients out of the hospital and the overall quality of nursing home care.
+This tells you the number of times residents are hospitalized per 1,000 days of care.
+There is generally a correlation between reduced hospitalizations and the quality of nursing home care.

 Short-term Care: Rehospitalizations